Families of Perfect Tensors: Introduction

 The existence of AME states in $(\BC^d)^{\ot n}$, denoted as AME$(n,d)$, is an open-problem \cite{openproblem}.
 For $n=2$ and $3$, the Bell and GHZ states are AME states.
 For $n=4$, it was proved that AME$(4,2)$ does not exist \cite{clarisse2005entangling,colbourne2007handbook}, and AME$(4,d)$ can be obtained by orthogonal Latin squares (also known as Graeco-Latin squares) of order $d$, denoted as OLS($d$) \cite{colbourne2007handbook}.
 OLS($d$)'s have been constructed for all $d>2$ except $d=6$ \cite{OLS,MOLS}, which implies the existence of AME$(4,d)$ for such $d$.
 Although OLS(6) was proved not existing \cite{OLS6}, an explicit example of AME(4,6) is found in \cite{MR4397007}.

 The tensors corresponding to the AME states are perfect tensors \cite{MR3370186}.
-An open question is asked in \cite{zyczkowski20229}: for $d=3,4$ and $5$, are there nonzero perfect tensors in $(\BC^d)^{\ot 4}$ that are not locally equivalent to a solution corresponding to an OLS($d$)?
-In this paper, we find explicitly parameterized families of such perfect tensors in $(\BC^3)^{\ot 4}$ using the exponential maps from Lie theory.
-And this method can be used to find parameterized families of perfect tensors in $(\BC^d)^{\ot 4}$ for $d>2$ and $d\neq 6$.
+An open question is asked in \cite{zyczkowski20229}: for $d=3,4$ and $5$, are there nonzero perfect tensors in $(\BC^d)^{\ot 4}$ that are non-classical, i.e., not locally equivalent to a solution corresponding to an OLS($d$)?
+In this paper, we establish a method with the exponential maps from Lie theory to find parameterized families of perfect tensors in $(\BC^d)^{\ot 4}$ for $d>2$ and $d\neq 6$.
+Particularly we find explicitly parameterized families of perfect tensors in $(\BC^3)^{\ot 4}$ and we proved that there are 4-dimensional subsets in those families consisting of non-classical perfect tensors.